canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 Inside the provider you can see there are several directories.
-Definitions (the descriptions of what we want to do) are contained in PXU files that we store in the ``unit`` subdirectory.
-We usually separate PXU files between the kind of unit they contain (for example: resource, job, test-plan etc.) but for this simple example we are going to use a single file.
+Definitions (the descriptions of what we want to do) are contained in PXU files that we store in the ``units`` subdirectory.
+We usually separate PXU files between the kind of unit they contain (for example: resource, job, test plan, etc.) but for this simple example we are going to use a single file.

 Create the ``units/extended_tutorial.pxu``.
 This will be our first job: